ixocreate/admin-frontend/README.md

 The application layout is based on a default `angular-cli` project setup to not get in the way of usual angular development workflows.

-*Nothe:* To run and build the application please use the npm scripts defined in `package.json` instead of direct `ng` commands as described in the following sections.
+*Note:* To run and build the application please use the npm scripts defined in `package.json` instead of direct `ng` commands as described in the following sections.

-### Configuration

 ### Development server